DragonSenses/infinite-scroll-microblog/README.md

 ## Issues I came across

-- [ ] Event handler that manages the scrolling and loading posts runs onload
+- [x] Event handler that manages the scrolling and loading posts runs onload of the webpage, the issue was that onload `document.documentElement.scrollTop` would evaluate to roughly ~15 and then 0.
+So fixed the issue by aborting early in the `loadPosts()` function.

+- [ ] Also throttled the scrolling eventHandler to prevent it from loading more than once, although the `setTimeout` within `showLoading()` function mitigates this bug somewhat, it hacks away at the leaves and not strike the root of the bug.